3 Mindful Ways to Communicate Better in a Relationship

 TIP 3: Release Judgment While Listening to Your Partner

 Choose to see your partner and their needs in a positive light.
-Get curious and suspend judgment.
+Get curious and suspend judgment when a challenge confronts you.
 You can use a mindfulness practice of loving-kindness to generate positive feelings toward them.

 To get in the right mindset, it's helpful to call to mind specific things that you love about your partner.
 Connecting with happy memories and remembering endearing traits enables you to unfold a more authentic experience and bring out the best in your partner.